Winter Guard Gun Carriage

 Tricks & Tips

-- Don't be afraid to sit back and shoot for another turn if the Gun Carriage can't get a good charge or trample off.
+- Don't be afraid to sit back and shoot for another turn if the Gun Carriage can't get a good charge off.

 - Originally released in the Warmachine: Wrath expansion (2011)